DigiXess/digital-assets-template/README.md

 # README

-This Git repository template provides a structured repository for organizing and managing digital assets(images, icons, svgs, fonts, videos, illustrations etc).
+This Git repository template provides a structured repository for organizing and managing digital assets (images, icons, SVGs, fonts, videos, illustrations, etc.).
 It helps track drafts, revisions, and final versions, ensuring smooth collaboration and version control.
-Use it to keep all your assets organized and accessible throughout the project lifecycle.

 ## How to Use?

-Follow the [Digital assets Guidelines](/docs/digital-assets-guidelines.md "Graphic assets  Guidelines") for detailed instructions on managing the digital assets.
+Follow the [Digital Assets Guidelines](/docs/digital-assets-guidelines.md "Digital Assets Guidelines") for detailed instructions on managing digital assets.

-## Issue tracker
+## Issue Tracker

 See [Issue Tracker](https://github.com/DigiXess/documents-template/issues "GitHub Issues") for a list of issues and feature requests.